Inside Hale End - How Per Mertesacker has shaken up Arsenal's academy | Goal.com

 First of all, he was still playing and would not take up the position until he retired at the end of the 2017-18 season.
 Perhaps more importantly, he had no experience of the role at all.

-Given Arsenal had just pushed through a £50m development project aimed at improving facilities at the academy’s main Hale End base, as well as at London Colney, it was viewed as something of a gamble.
+Given Arsenal had just pushed through a £50 million ($62m) development project aimed at improving facilities at the academy’s main Hale End base, as well as at London Colney, Mertesacker's appointment was viewed as something of a gamble.

-But those who knew Mertesacker well were convinced he could be a major success.
+But those who knew the man well were convinced he would be a major success.

-A student of the game, the World Cup winner had always been tipped to go on and forge a career in football once his playing days were over, although most assumed he would move into coaching.
+A student of the game, the World Cup winner had always been tipped to continue in football once his playing days were over, although most assumed he would move into coaching.

-But for Mertesacker, the opportunity to try and shape not just the careers of the talented youngsters progressing through at Hale End, but their lives as well, was too good to turn down.
+However, the opportunity to try to shape not just the careers of the talents at Hale End, but their lives as well, proved too good to turn down.

 “In my new role as Arsenal academy manager I will do everything I can to challenge the young players’ mindsets,” he said at the time.
 “I want to challenge them so that they are ready to take on new ideas when it comes to their body and soul.